Life Lines

 Stop and Think!
 Just for a Moment

 Difficulties arise when you are on your own.
-The drills we teach are simple and effective, what is important to remember is that when you are on your own do every thing possible to clear the babies airways.
+The drills we teach are simple and effective.
+What is important to remember is that when you are on your own, do everything possible to clear the baby's airways.

 Choking is best taught as a practical subject and is taught in great length at our paediatric Courses.